rhysd/vim-startuptime/README.md

 $ vim --cmd 'profile start profile.log' --cmd 'profile! file /path/to/slow_script.vim' -c quit
 ```

-Profiling results are dumped to `profile.log`.
+Profiled results are dumped to `profile.log`.
 Please check it.
 In log file, `:set ft=vim` would help
 you analyze the results.
 Please see `:help profile` for more details.

 ## (Maybe) TODO